 In an emergency, your radio NEEDS TO WORK!
 (Be sure to test it regularly.)
 Over the past several years, a number of good, inexpensive radios have come on the market that connect to multiple power sources.
 Look for most if not ALL of these power sources in your radio:

-- Hand-crank – essential!
+- Hand-crank – essential (but tiring)!

 - Plug into the wall (AC)